-By now, you should have received paperwork documenting your 2016 income, as well as paperwork from those who paid you interest and from those you paid.
-You’ve also corralled your receipts to document your deductions, right?
+This month, you will receive paperwork documenting your 2018 income, as well as paperwork from those who paid you interest and from those you paid.
+You’ve also corralled receipts to document your deductions, right?

 A home office deduction is a great way to make normally nondeductible expenses like rent and utilities partially deductible.
 But simply doing some work at the dining room table isn’t enough to qualify.
-You need to be using part of your home as your principal place of business, and using it exclusively for that purpose.
+You must use part of your home as your principal place of business, and use it exclusively for that purpose.

 - The space can be as small as a desk or as big as a room.
 There’s no size requirement, and there don’t have to be walls or partitions marking it off.
 It just has to be a “separately identifiable space” and used exclusively for business.